aamishbaloch/django-rest-jwt/README.md

 Django Rest JWT
 ---------------
-Sample JWT authentication in you Django Rest Framework project.
+JWT authentication in your Django Rest Framework project with Postgres.

 Requirements
 ------------